Chicken Gardening for You and Your Flock

 Pumpkins are an essential treat on our farm.
 Last year was a great year for pumpkins and markets in our area were selling pumpkins at the most reasonable price I have seen in years.
 I supplemented what we grew ourselves, with a huge box of small pumpkins from the farmers market.
 We had fresh pumpkins to give the chickens up until March.

-An added, essential benefit of feeding fresh pumpkin is the natural worming properties.
-The seeds of the pumpkin contain a substance that renders the worms paralyzed.
-The worms are then expelled with the feces.
-We do not have a worm problem in our flock, but I still help prevent it with fresh pumpkin.
+Many chicken keepers point to the unproven fact that eating fresh pumpkin seeds will prevent worms in your flock.
+While pumpkin is a healthy treat, the real story is more complicated.
 Eating pumpkin seeds may not cure a heavy presence of intestinal worms but feeding pumpkin can help the gut stay healthy and unwelcome to future worms looking to stay.
 Pumpkins are also high in Beta carotene which helps promote good overall health.
 Make sure you give your pumpkins plenty of room to roam while they grow and provide well draining soil and almost full sun.

 Cool Treats for Hot Summer Days